HR General Administrative and University Policies

 - Early Advanced Care Life Support

-- Have a designated person wait for EMS (Emergency Medical Service) providers at entry of building and help guide them through the building to the locations of the victim.
+- Have a designated person wait for EMS (Emergency Medical Service) providers at the entry of the building and help guide them through the building to the locations of the victim.

 - Responders working on the victim should communicate any important information to the EMS providers, such as: